-Dialectical Behavior Therapy (DBT) is shown to help clients who have persistent struggles with the regulation of intense emotions, such as depression, anxiety, and anger; it’s also highly effective for treating eating disorders, substance use, and many other chronic struggles that clients deal with in daily life.
+Dialectical Behavior Therapy (DBT) is shown to help clients who have persistent struggles with the regulation of intense emotions, such as depression, anxiety, and anger; it’s also highly effective for treating ADD, eating disorders, substance use, and many other chronic struggles that clients deal with in daily life.
 DBT offers clients the opportunity to build skills in four important areas: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.

 Six additional modules cover skill-building related to dialectics (finding the middle path between extremes), cognitive modification, problem-solving, addictions, building a satisfying life, and social media.
 These are skills we all need to make our lives easier and more enjoyable.

 DBT participants are expected to learn and practise skills; this can be accomplished through a combination of weekly skills training, regular individual therapy, and the using of new skills in daily life.
 As they add to their skills and connect skills to other skills, clients gradually form chains of new behaviours that allow them to create more meaningful and satisfying lives—the guiding goal of DBT therapy.
 The key ingredient for successful DBT therapy is a commitment to engaging fully in the process.
 If you will work the skills, the skills will work!

 Cindy Darwin is trained in DBT, and would like to invite you to consider joining Perspectives Counselling's Dialectical Behavior Therapy (DBT) group skills training.
 This group will be offered on a continual basis, with new participants welcomed in October, January, and April.
 Weekly sessions will take place in our reception space from 5 to 6:30 p.m., on two or three Wednesday nights of each month (with the last Wednesday of the month off).
 To facilitate a sense of cohesion and comfort, groups will run with and be limited to eight participants.